Yipit/envelop/README.md

 follow the instructions and do the [harlem shake](http://www.youtube.com/watch?v=8vJiSSAMNWw)

-## Project Name
+## Project history

-This project was called "Milieu" before, and we renamed it to "Envelop" on May 21st, 2014.
+This project was started by [Lincoln de Sousa](https://github.com/clarete) and was called ["Milieu"](https://github.com/clarete/milieu).
+We renamed it to "Envelop" on May 21st, 2014.